kbpersonal/ts-eks-subnet-router/sections/section-3-terraform-setup.md

    ```

 > [!TIP]
-> If you get errors, you may debug it yourself, open a Github issue,or curse at the sky (and also at the author of this repo) for wasting your valuable time that you'd rather have spent doomscrolling anyway.
+> If you get errors, please feel to debug it yourself, open a Github issue so I can address it,or curse at the sky (and also at me) for wasting your valuable time.

 [:arrow_right: Section 4 - Validation/Testing](section-4-validation.md)
 [:arrow_left: Section 2 - Local Environment Setup](section-2-local-env.md)